onehilltech/ember-cli-mdc/packages/mdc-theme/README.md

 want to change dynamically.
 You can also have more than one `{{mdc-theme}}` modifier attached to an element.

+The `{{mdc-theme}}` modifier alone will not change the theme of the element.
+You still need to apply the appropriate class name to the element, or child elements.
+For example, you still need to add the `mdc-theme--primary` class name to an element if you want to apply the theme modifier in the example above.

 The following is a list of supported theme property names:

 * `primary`